Using Flow with Linux, WSL, and Terminal Applications

 Direct paste fails in a terminal listed as supported above, even after restarting Flow and re-checking permissions.

-The Paste Last Transcript shortcut doesn't paste anywhere, including into a plain text editor.
+The Paste last transcript shortcut doesn't paste anywhere, including into a plain text editor.

 You see an error message not covered in this guide.